 Low mortgage rates and high buyer demand are keeping single-family housing starts in the stratosphere.

-In January, construction started on an impressive rate of 823,000 single-family homes annually.
+In February, construction started on single-family homes at an impressive annual rate of 872,000.

 Housing starts have been fueled by rising rents, cheap¬†mortgage rates,¬†and an abundance of¬†low- and no-downpayment mortgages.

 FHA loans are gaining in popularity, as are other government-backed loans like the USDA home loan and VA.

 The math for "Should I rent or should I buy?" has¬†shifted and¬†builders are scrambling to respond.

 It's an excellent time to shop for a home.Click to see today's rates (Mar 28th, 2017)

 Each month, the U.S. Census Bureau and HUD co-publish the Housing Starts report.